JakeI158/Destiny2_Weapons/README.md

 This SQL project covers the same actions using MS SQL Server (T-SQL) and pgAdmin (PostgreSQL).

-This project will cover creating the databases and tables needed, as well as queries exploring that data and updating certain aspects of the data.<br />
+This project will cover creating the databases and tables needed, as well as queries exploring that data and updating certain aspects of the data.

-I am currently working on creating a Tableau visualization to accompany this data (COMING SOON).
+I am currently working on creating a Tableau visualization to accompany this data (COMING SOON).<br />
+My Tableau Public portfolio can be found here: https://public.tableau.com/app/profile/jake.isaacs

 Project Contents:
 - README